 Believe it or not, Microsoft’s Flight Simulator (eventually called Microsoft Flight Simulator X) was first released on PC all the way back in 1982.
 Needless to say, what’s become the definitive flight simulator program has come a long way since those early days, with intricate scenery, real world weather, and lifelike physics.
-Despite the most recent version having been released in 2006, Flight Simulator X is still one of the more hardware intensive games around.
+And now with Flight Sim 2020 (aka FS2020), we’re seeing a rebound in popularity for Flight Sims once again.

-So what are the best areas to focus on to build the best possible gaming PC for running Flight Simulator X as well as other flight sim programs?
+So what are the best areas to focus on to build the best possible gaming PC for running Flight Simulator 2020 as well as other flight sim programs?
 Follow these recommendation and you’ll be off the ground in no time.

-A Fast Quad Core CPU
+A Fast Multi Core CPU

-A Decent GPU
+A Fast GPU

 A CPU cooling solution

-Ready to build your ultimate Flight Sim gaming PC?
-Give our experts a call at 888-300-4450!
+Ready to build your ultimate Flight Sim PC?
+Give our experts a call at 804-419-0900!